CodeWolf17/FunPythonScriptsLab/readme.md

 - **FilesCompressor/compressor.py**: Main script to compress files.
 - **FilesCompressor/compressorextra.py**: Additional functions for the compression process.

-### 2. **YouTube Downloader** 🎥
+### 2. **YouTube Playlist & Video Downloader** 🎥
-A YouTube video downloader that allows you to download videos directly from YouTube in multiple formats.
+A YouTube video downloader that allows you to download playlists and videos directly from YouTube in multiple formats.
 Never lose a video you love!

 - **YoutubeDownloader/ydown.py**: Main script to download YouTube videos.
 - **YoutubeDownloader/ydownextra.py**: Extra features for video downloading.